AMD1001/WPT/README.md

 # WPT
 WPT Module Repository_1
 <br>
-This is my first repository.
+This is my first file.